aghogwarts/DisnakeWavelinkBot/Readme.md

 You will need `python 3.8` or above to run this program.

+The entire music bot operates on slash commands.

 ## What is Lavalink and how this music bot works??
 Lavalink is a standalone audio streaming node and an API that is based on `Lavaplayer`.
 Unlike youtube_dl or ffmpeg which downloads tracks and plays, Lavalink loads the tracks and streams the audio through a websocket.